akobr/mono.me/docs/42for.net/platform/overview.md

 ## Scheduler

 The last actor for managing time-based and recurent jobs.
 This can be handy when you have a lot of them and you want to describe smaller units then just responsibilities (satelites) in the ecosystem.
-Imagine, how convenient is to know *what is running per each customer*, for billing purposes or similar.
+Imagine, how convenient is to know: *what and when is running per each customer?*